List of visitors to the International Space Station: Statistics

-All private space travel is aboard the Russian Soyuz spacecraft.
+Initially all private space travel was aboard the Russian Soyuz spacecraft.
 When only two crew members are required in the three-seat Soyuz, and additional cargo is not sent, the additional seat is sold to the general public through Space Adventures.
-Private travelers remain on the ISS during handover from one expedition crew to the next, generally a week or two.
+Private travelers would remain on the ISS during handover from one expedition crew to the next, generally a week or two.
 The NASA Space Shuttle carried seven crew members, and the longest docking with the ISS was 11 days.
 Many visitors to the ISS were accommodated for short periods during NASA shuttle dockings.

-NASA stated it was "not interested" in private spaceflight from the beginning of the ISS and has not changed its position.
+NASA stated it was "not interested" in private spaceflight during construction of the ISS, but eventually began allowing up to two flights per year in 2019, with the first private visitors arriving at the US Orbital Segment in 2022 on a SpaceX Crew Dragon.